O'Gorman Catholic High School

 O'Gorman High School is a Catholic high school in Sioux Falls, South Dakota.
-The school was founded in 1961 and named after Thomas O'Gorman.
+The school was founded in 1961 and named after Bishop Thomas O'Gorman.
 O'Gorman is located in the Diocese of Sioux Falls.

 History

 The school opened in 1961, and high school students in the Diocese of Sioux Falls transitioned from the Cathedral School to O'Gorman.
 From 2008 to 2011, O'Gorman underwent a major addition that added two academic wings, a new chapel, and a new performing arts center.